vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ### Auxiliary functions

 We use three different functions to send the MQTT message to the display and the lights of the scanner.
-The purpose is to encapsulate the JSON and make sure the main function is easier to understand.
+The purpose is to encapsulate the JSON and make the main function easier to understand.
 How the JSON works is explained in [part two](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html) of this article series.

 ![image](/assets/2024-10-25/055.png)

 #### The order is started

 If we receive a scan of the string `$order_started$`, that means the user wants to start a new order.
-So here's what we do:
+Here's what we do:
 1. Tell the ProGlove display that the order has started.
 2. Query the data from SAP and fill our variable list with the items (just loop over the original source).
 3. Send positive feedback (green light).